xqueezeme/xtoys-color-detector/README.md

 # Usage:

-java XToysDetectColors.java webhookid color1 color2
+java XToysDetectColors.java webhookid color1 color2 ... color10

+You can provide how many colors you want, as long as it more than one.

+These will be sent to the webhook as keynames: color1, color2, color3, ...

 Example:

 java XToysDetectColors.java D2COE76wV65S #000000 #ff0000